hitman860/Pos-g/README.md

+# Point of sale
+its a web app use in markets, actually in anywhere to help salesman do a job better and faster im use reactjs library in frontend  css and html5 and antdesign ui and  nodejs ,express framwork ,mongodb in backend i face problem how to edit number of pieces in order list and  i solved it
+ some features i hope to implements
+activate all services in app  like add users and add ways of payment

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).